FAQ

 I have a bet with a friend.
 Don't you write for another site too?

-First off, if that's all you can bet on with your friends, get a life (like I'm one to talk).
 I started earlier in 2001 writing for The Movie Reviewing Teens, and I wrote more reviews than John (the webmaster) could handle.
 TMRT unfortunately came to an end in the summer of 2003, and it will be missed.
-My reviews also occasionally appear at The Movie Insider, and I'm the co-film critic at UR Chicago magazine.
+My reviews also appeared at The Movie Insider, and I was the co-film critic at UR Chicago magazine.
+I occasionally contribute to The Sci-Fi Movie Page.

 Back to Top